LogiusNL/opensource-component/README.md

-An opensource test repository, edited
+An opensource test repository, edited by a user not allowed to push